Mpdreamz/tmux-cmus/readme.md

 # Tmux Cmus

-Adds an embeddable status widget anywhere on your tmux status bar
+Adds an embeddable cmus status widget anywhere on your tmux status bar.
+Automatically truncates.

 Only tested on OSX, windows support forthcomming (switching back to Windows personally)